Occupation of German Samoa: Landing and occupation

 The convoy arrived off Apia, on Samoa's main island of Upolu, on the morning of 29 August.
 At Apia, there were no defensive arrangements in place with only around 100 local militia (known as Fita-fita) available.
 Intelligence provided by the Australian authorities had already indicated that opposition was likely to be around 80 constables with a cadre of German officers along with a gunboat.
 However, the Germans could not count on the support of the Samoans to defend any attempts at a landing.
-The Governor of German Samoa, Dr. Erich Schultz, had proceeded to the wireless station upon observing the approach of the convoy.
+The Governor of German Samoa, Erich Schultz-Ewerth, had proceeded to the wireless station upon observing the approach of the convoy.

 While the Australian warships, together with the Montcalm, stood off from Apia, the Psyche proceeded into the town's harbour under a flag of truce.
 Transmissions from the wireless station were detected but these ceased following orders from Patey.
 After an hour, a message from Schultz indicated that although Germany would not officially surrender the Samoan islands, there would be no resistance to a landing by the New Zealanders.
 Upon receiving this news, the troopships began transferring the New Zealand soldiers into launches and shuttling them to shore.
 Government buildings, including the post office and telegraph exchange, were seized by early evening and a party dispatched to the wireless station, in the hills several kilometres away near the terminus of the Telefunken Railroad.
-By the time the New Zealanders arrived, close to midnight, the German operators had sabotaged much of the equipment rendering it inoperative.
+By the time the New Zealanders arrived, close to midnight, the German operators had sabotaged much of the radio equipment rendering it inoperative.
 Troops dispersed to camps and were allocated patrol areas.

 The following day, a ceremonial raising of the Union Jack took place in front of the courthouse, with Logan declaring the occupation of Samoa by the New Zealand Government on behalf of King George V. The damage to the wireless station prevented the success of the SEF being reported back to New Zealand until its repair on 2 September.
 In the meantime, stores from the troopships were unloaded and a railway line constructed from the Apia harbourside to the wireless station.